zhounagit/ClinicalTrial/README.md

   - For other classification source code, please refer to spark-rdd-dataframe-dataset-master project in IntelliJ IDEA.

-- Folder gephi graph (demo) folders have previous graphs made to domenstrate top high confidence/frequency serious adverse events to event "Death".
+- Folder gephi graph (demo) folders have previous graphs made to demonstrate top high confidence/frequency serious adverse events to event "Death".

-- For more source data, please refer to Appendix.doc.
+- For more generated data, please refer to Appendix.doc.

 - Analyzing Lethal Adverse Event Association Patterns in Clinical Trials_Draft.docx is the earlier version of paper draft, the classfication model on 3040 selected features can be considered in final paper.